Quick Summary: Does Testosterone Replacement Therapy (TRT) Cause Hair Loss?

 Conclusion

-Although TRT may contribute to hair loss in individuals with a genetic predisposition to androgenic alopecia, it is not a direct cause.
-The role of DHT sensitivity is actually more important.
-For those who take TRT, the combination of treatment with hair loss prevention strategies such as DHT blockers, minoxidil, and natural remedies can mitigate potential hair thinning.
+Although TRT may contribute to hair loss in individuals with a genetic predisposition to androgenetic alopecia, it is not a direct cause of hair loss.
+The role of DHT sensitivity is more important.
+For those who undergo TRT, combining treatment with hair loss prevention strategies, such as DHT blockers, minoxidil, and natural remedies, can help mitigate potential hair thinning.

 References